turingschool/front-end-curriculum/lessons/module-2/react-testing.md

 ## Testing State

 Now that we know how to test our rendered output, we can start testing some application changes like state updates.
 This `Question` component you just tested is a bit more involved than the `TriviaList` component from earlier - it has some state that can change in response to a user interaction.

+**Validating Default State**

 Let's first write a test that validates the default state of our component.

 In a new `it` block, we want to assert that our state value for `showAnswer` is initially false.
 We will make use of another handy method from Enzyme called `state()` in order to access the state of our component: